Last Updated on by Admin LB

 This article shall be dealing with Schools of Muslim law.
 Basically, highlighting the source or the roots of Muslim law and understanding of various Muslim scholars divided into different Schools.
-If you are interested in reading about its development and evolution in India, you can read my previous article called Development of Muslim laws.
+The Schools of Muslim law can be broadly divided into two categories.

-To understand the division of Schools of Muslim law, we need to delve into the fathoms of Islamic history.
-Now Muslims are headed by a Prophet.
+To understand the division of Schools of Muslim law, it is essential to delve into the fathoms of Islamic history.
+Muslims are headed by a Prophet.
 He is the guider and ultimate interpreter of the Muslim law.
-He holds the power that of the Supreme Court of India has while interpretation of the Constitution is required.
+He holds the power that the Supreme Court of India has while interpretation of the Constitution is required.
 Thereby being the supreme authority to understand and guide Muslims in the understanding of the Quran.

-The first wife of Prophet Mohammed was Ayesha Begum.
-While she envisioned election of a successor.
-This would ensure that the majority of the people would have someone to lead who is chosen by themselves.
-Thereby, a just manner to choose another leader and successor.
+The third wife of Prophet Mohammed was Ayesha Begum.
+While she envisioned the election of a successor.
+Thereby opted for a just manner to choose another leader and successor.
 And since, this was what the people also wanted.

-In Urdu, the word ‘sunnat’ meant tradition and when the prophet suggested something it was called the sunnat.
+In Urdu, the word ‘sunnah’ meant tradition and when the prophet suggested something it was called the sunnah.
 The prophet willed an election as well.
 As a result of the election Abu Bakr was elected and he became the first caliph and successor to Prophet Mohammed.
-He was also father to the first wife of prophet Mohammed i.e. Ayesha Begum.
+He was also father to the third wife of prophet Mohammed i.e. Ayesha Begum.

-Hence, this Sect or group of Muslims were called Sunnis also called the Ahle-Sunnat-Wal-Jammat.
+Hence, this Sect or group of Muslims was called Sunnis also called the Ahle-Sunnat-Wal-Jammat.

 And therefore, this Sect of people was first led by Fatima the daughter of Prophet Mohammed and later, her husband, the son-in-law of Prophet Mohammed, Ali who was also her cousin.
-Thereby this Sect discarded the idea of voting and strongly believed that organisational power was not of more importance than divine-ship.
-Thereby did not adhere to the idea of voting but to bloodline.
+Thereby this Sect discarded the idea of voting and strongly believed that organizational power was not of more importance than the divine ship.
+Thereby did not adhere to the idea of voting but to the bloodline.
 And hence, this Sect resorted to their idea and then the first Imam of Muslim law and this group constituted a separate Sect called the Shia Muslims.

 I. The Hanafi School